gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*We died all winter the year Saknus took our magic from us.
+We died all winter the year Saknus took our magic from us.
 No-one could call up seals, so people starved.
-No-one could heal the sick and injured.*
+No-one could heal the sick and injured.

-*And no-one could break Saknus's magic so that I could die.*
+And no-one could break the spell that bound my spirit to my corpse.

-*In the spring a troop of en-Ruuda arrived, magicians who had felt his spell and soldiers to kill him.
+In the spring a troop of en-Ruuda arrived, magicians who had felt his spell and soldiers to kill him.
 We slew them all,